jpcx/node-kraken-api/README.md

 Interfaces with the Kraken cryptocurrency exchange API.
 Observes rate limits.
 Parses response JSON, converts stringed numbers, and normalizes timestamps.
 Facilitates persistent data syncing.

 Use of the [syncing feature](#syncing) is advisable when concurrent realtime data is required.
 For public calls, data is repeatedly requested upon receipt of data; rate is limited automatically.
-For private calls, rate is managed according to the [Kraken API docs](https://www.kraken.com/help/api#api-call-rate-limit) such that calls may be performed continuously without triggering any rate limit violations.
+For private calls, rate is managed (according to the rate limit specificiations listed in the [Kraken API docs](https://www.kraken.com/help/api#api-call-rate-limit)) such that calls may be performed continuously without triggering any rate limit violations.

 Syncing is also useful for querying new updates only by modifying the call options upon each response.
 This can be done within a listener callback provided to the module.
 Some methods provide a 'since' parameter that can be used for querying only new data.
 [See below](#syncUpdates) for an example.